 When should you get life insurance?

-While you should think about life insurance when you become an adult, it’s particularly important as soon as you have children, or have a partner or family members who rely on your income.
-No matter what your age, our guide helps you choose the right life insurance policy.
+While life insurance is worth thinking about when you become an adult, it’s particularly important as soon as you have children, or have a partner or family members who rely on your income.
+No matter what your age, our guide can help you consider your life insurance options.

 Are there age limits for taking out life insurance?

-You should be able to take out some form of cover up to about 90 – and many providers offer life insurance if you’re over 50.
+You should be able to take out some form of cover up to the age of about 90 – and many providers offer life insurance if you’re over 50.
 There are certain circumstances, however, when you’ll need to have a medical or show a doctor’s report.

-It’s worth keeping in mind that taking out a policy is more about the stage in life you’ve reached and your changing circumstances like your financial security, rather than just your age.
+But it’s worth keeping in mind that taking out a policy is more about the stage in life you’ve reached, and your financial circumstances, rather than just your age.

 How does age affect the cost of life insurance?

-When talking about how much life insurance costs, generally, the older you are, the more you should expect to pay for a policy.
-That’s because you’re considered more of a risk to an insurance provider as you get older because you’re more likely to die during your ‘policy term’ – that is, while the policy is running.
-A provider will take into account many other factors though, such as your health and whether you smoke.
+Generally, the older you are, the more you should expect to pay for a policy.
+That’s because you’re considered more of a risk to an insurance provider as you get older because you’re more likely to die during your ‘policy term’.
+That is, while the policy is running.

 Here’s a breakdown of the cost of life insurance by age group: